jaceroldan/jaceroldan.github.io/_posts/2024-11-30-writing-a-YOLO-object-detection-grocery-item.md

 # Prompt

 The idea was simple — create a product detection or segmentation model using the most common Filipino grocery items, with as many of them as possible.
 We did this as a class for the UPD MEngAI AI 231 course, Machine Learning Operations.
-Obviously, the first step was building a database of images, and collecting lead to (manual) annotation.
+Obviously, the first step was building a database of images, and doing manual annotation.
 It wasn't the easiest experience, but it definitely made us appreciate a lot of the struggle.

 Having a model that could do this was a simple proof of concept — we didn't have to go too far and fine-tune Optical Character Recognition (OCR) and Open-Vocabulary Object Detection (OVOD) models.
 I decided to do supervised training with the Ultralytics YOLO - v11 series.
 At this time, the Segment Anything Models were already released, but YOLO models were simply smaller, faster, and more computationally efficient.
 See the table below for a [quick comparison from the Ultralytics website](https://docs.ultralytics.com/models/sam/#sam-comparison-vs-yolo).